Dynamic Pricing: A Powerful, but Often Misunderstood Pricing Strategy

 Myth #2: Dynamic pricing is all about price

 Dynamic pricing goes beyond simply adjusting prices in response to supply and demand.
 It’s about delivering personalized offers that cater to individual consumer preferences and behaviors.
-By analyzing customer behavior and marketing data — such as browsing history, purchase patterns, and willingness to pay — companies can tailor both prices and offers to meet specific customer needs.
+By analyzing aggregate customer behavior insights and marketing data — such as browsing history, purchase patterns, and price elasticity — companies can tailor both prices and offers to meet specific customer needs.

 For example, a vacation provider offered bundled packages of various hotels, restaurants, and theme park options.
 By leveraging CRM data, shopping history, and a few preference questions, they were able to recommend the best-fit package for prospective customers at the time of inquiry.